Research

 Working Papers:

-“On the Economics of Residential Solar PV: An Evaluation of Subsidies, Savings, and Benefits”, with Dirk Brounen, Linde Kattenberg and Nils Kok (pdf)
+“On the Economics of Residential Solar PV: An Evaluation of Subsidies, Savings, and Benefits”, with Dirk Brounen, Linde Kattenberg and Nils Kok (R&R at Management Science) (pdf)

 Work in Progress: